-Creatures and human beings produce pheromones when scared1.
+Creatures and human beings produce fear pheromones when scared.
 In humans, the mouth's palate detects the smell molecules from pheromones and transfers them to the limbic system.
 This is the part of the brain that deals with emotional responses.

 Generally, the fear pheromones that creatures produce can only be detected by the same species.
 However, bees are an exception to this rule.
 Bees can detect pheromones of other species.

-Since bees communicate using smell signals, the other bees quickly get notified through the smell.
-In a short while, the entire hive gets to know of the smell.
+Since bees communicate using smell signals, the other honey bees quickly get notified through the smell.
+In a short while, the entire hive learns of the smell.
 They use this pheromone detection to protect themselves against predators in advance.
 Bees can either become defensive or aggressive when they detect a strange pheromone.

 Bees don’t only communicate with chemical signaling or pheromones.
 They also communicate using physical behavior.
 Physical actions allow communication within small groups of bees.

-A bee researcher, Karl Von Frisch, discovered this dance in the 1940s from an experiment.
-Here, the bee dances in a figure eight with the angle of the figure eight suggesting the direction of the food source in relation to the sun.
+A bee researcher, Karl Von Frisch, discovered this dance in the 1940s through an experiment.
+Here, the bee dances in a figure eight, with the angle of the figure eight suggesting the direction of the food source in relation to the sun.

-The speed of the waggle of the bee's abdomen waggle during the dance indicates the distance to the food source.
+The speed of the bee's abdomen waggle during the dance indicates the distance to the food source.
 The amazing thing about this is that the dance performance is usually in a dark environment.

 The round dance communicates the location of food sources within a close range.
-The range of the location should be around 100 meters (338fts) to the hive.
-Waggle dance takes care of any food source location farther than this.
+The location range should be around 100 meters (338 feet) from the hive.
+Waggle Dance takes care of any food source location farther than this.
 It doesn't show directions.